Repeated stretched or non-stretched small bowel length measurements in healthy individuals

 Keywords: Bariatric surgery, human anatomy, metabolic surgery

 Measurement of all or part of the small bowel is a common and mandatory procedure in surgeries requiring small bowel resection or anastomosis.
-Depending on the procedure to be performed, the length of the bowel segments to anastomize is known at the beginning of the surgery, particularly in bariatric and metabolic surgeries (1-3).
+Depending on the procedure to be performed, the length of the bowel segments to anastomose is known at the beginning of the surgery, particularly in bariatric and metabolic surgeries (1-3).
 However, different surgeons employ different techniques to measure these lengths, and even if the same surgical technique is applied, the efficiency of the outcome may vary.
-A standard technique for measuring bowel length has not been established (4-9).
-This presents an obstacle to achieving the desired clinical outcomes and accurately assessing postoperative complications.
+A standard technique for measuring bowel length has not been established, which presents an obstacle to achieving the desired clinical outcomes and accurately assessing postoperative complications (4-9).

 The small bowel is an elastic organ.
 The use of different techniques involving stretching or non-stretching of the bowel during measurement suggests that the target segment for a standard surgery will, unfortunately, differ in length from surgeon to surgeon.
 Although bowel lengths measured with and without stretching have been reported in the literature, to our knowledge, no studies have compared the two methods.
 Another important consideration is that if intraoperative bowel length measurement is repeated for any reason, contraction of the bowel smooth muscle may lead to erroneous results.
-We prospectively recorded and compared small bowel length measurements obtained with and without stretching in healthy individuals undergoing living donor hepatectomy in the present study.
-The aim of the present study was to compare the results obtained from these healthy individuals in order to facilitate the establishment of a standardized method of small bowel measurement.
+In this study, small bowel length measurements obtained with and without stretching in healthy individuals undergoing living donor hepatectomy were prospectively recorded and compared.
+The aim was to compare the results obtained from these healthy individuals in order to facilitate the establishment of a standardized method of small bowel measurement.

 Material and Methods